silverstripe/silverstripe-ldap/docs/en/tech_notes.md

 1. `LDAPAuthenticator::authenticate` is called
 1. Authentication against LDAP is performed by SilverStripe's backend.
 1. If `Member` record is not found, stub is created with some basic fields (i.e. GUID), but no group mapping.
-1. A login hook is triggered at `LDAPMemberExtension::memberLoggedIn`
+1. A login hook is triggered at `LDAPMemberExtension::afterMemberLoggedIn`
 1. LDAP synchronisation is performed by looking up the GUID.
 All `Member` fields are overwritten with the data obtained from LDAP, and LDAP group mappings are added.
 1. User is logged into SilverStripe as that member, considered authenticated and authorised (since the group mappings